apondlife/discone/plan/mid.md

 - need to manually enable input actions
 - having zero jumps is not considered
 - default speed of head ik is poorly tuned
-- head ik direction only works for some models

 # debt
 - remove frame copy constructor in favor of assign fn (reuse frames)